Vectorized Online POMDP Planning: EXPERIMENTS AND RESULTS

-To test the scalability of \solverAbbr further, we ran $200$ simulation runs on the MARS$(50, 50)$ problem, a variant of MARS with $3025$ actions.
-The results in \Cref{t:comparison} indicate that \solverAbbr handles this problem well, achieving an average total discounted reward of $\mathord{\sim}45.1$.
-On average, the environment contains $25$ good rocks. \solverAbbr sampled an average of $21$ good rocks and $1.32$ bad rocks per run.
+To test the scalability of \solverAbbr further, we ran $200$ trials on the MARS$(50, 50)$ problem, a variant of MARS with $3025$ actions. \solverAbbr handles this problem well, as indicated by the results in \Cref{t:comparison,t:comparison_metrics}.
 In contrast to many existing online solvers (including HyP-DESPOT), \solverAbbr does not require an exhaustive enumeration of all actions, which makes it much more suitable for solving POMDP problems with large action spaces.
-Unfortunately, we were unable to test HyP-DESPOT on MARS$(50, 50)$, since the implementation provided by the authors crashed for variants larger than MARS$(36, 36)$.
+Unfortunately, we were unable to test HyP-DESPOT, DESPOT and POMCP on MARS$(50, 50)$, since the implementation provided by the authors crashed for variants larger than MARS$(36, 36)$.

-For the Navigation problem, we tested both \solverAbbr and HyP-DESPOT using $200$ simulation runs with a maximum planning time of $1$s per planning step.
+For the Navigation problem, we tested all solvers using $200$ trials with varying planning times per step, from $0.01$ to $1.0$s/step.
 The results are shown in \Cref{t:comparison}.
-Similarly to MARS, \solverAbbr significantly outperforms HyP-DESPOT in this problem.
+As in MARS, \solverAbbr significantly outperforms the comparators.
+This is also reflected in the average number of steps required to reach the goal and the success rate (percentage of runs for which the robot reaches the goal) in \Cref{t:comparison_metrics}.